Updated: Apr 18, 2023

 Although you could take a few college campus visits over one weekend, give each school ample time.
 Plan to spend a few hours on the campus tour checking out the facilities, meeting with professors and students, and even having a meal in the cafeteria.

 See what kind of vibe you pick up.
 Do students look happy?
 Is the campus buzzing with activity?
 Are the buildings and grounds well maintained?
 Do faculty and staff seem approachable?
 Was there a visible presence of security measures?

 Because your college visits may be spread out, you might forget some of the details of each school by the time the application deadlines roll around.
 The best approach is to use the same format or rating system for each visit, that way you'll have an apples-to-apples comparison when your visits are complete.
 It could be as simple as keeping a list of likes and dislikes or as specific as rating different categories that are important to you (e.g., the size of the dorm rooms, the quality of the lab equipment, the study spaces).

-You can start off with an official campus tour, but by all means, feel free to explore more.
+You can start off with an official campus tour, but feel free to explore more.
 Ask to check out a class in session and a residence hall, for instance.
 Go exploring off campus in the nearby area to see what the surrounding town or city is like.
 It's also important to find out how students typically get around, what the public transportation system is like and what students do for fun.

 Ask about social media groups for prospective students during your campus visit.
 It's a great way to stay connected to other incoming freshmen, as well as a few upperclassmen who can answer any lingering questions you may have.